innoq/anonymous_inmail/README.md

 `ano_inbox.title` The title to be displayed.
 Default: "Sending anonymous email."

 `ano_inbox.key0`, `ano_inbox.key1` `ano_inbox.key2` `ano_inbox.key3`
-(at least one) the X.509 certificates (PEM format) of the people you want to send emails.
+(at least one) the X.509 certificates (PEM format, including line breaks and all) of the people you want to send emails.
+Their recipient addresses will be extracted automatically.

+`ano_inbox.smtp_host` The SMTP host we'll use.
+Make sure it listens on port 25 and supports starttls.

+`ano_inbox.from_addr` What you want to set as the sender address of the mails.

+`ano_inbox.subject` The subject line that'll be seen by the recipient(s), default "Incoming anonymous email.".

 ## Run